 Friday 17th November 2017.
 As we are approaching Christmas, it means that more volunteers are finishing up their time at UBECI, to return to their families.
 Last Friday we said goodbye to Chloe and Amy, and today we are saying goodbye to Robert and Carter; it’s another night in La Ronda.

 Saturday 18th November 2017.
 This weekend was an experience of painful ears and struggling to suck-in oxygen, it was an experience of Cotopaxi.
-I wanted to give up every three minutes but then I remembered what one of my diving instructors said, go up one metre and acclimatised for two minutes so I stopped after every 10 metres.
+I wanted to give up every three minutes but then I remembered what one of my diving instructors said, go down one metre and equalise, so I go up one metre and equalise – I stopped at every 10 metres.
 I did eventually arrived at the refuge centre – at 4823m high!

 Before Cotopaxi happened, we caught the wrong trole (it’s like a tram and a bus), had to back track a little, arrived at the correct bus interchange, caught a bus, got drop-off in the middle of a highway near the entrance – even though Cotopaxi is a popular destination, there isn’t a bus going there directly.
 It was about another 10 mins walk to the entrance so we accepted a ride from who we thought was a tour guide; we eventually figured out that he wasn’t a proper guide so we pretty much paid too much for essentially a driver.
 After the climb, we got drop-off in the middle of the highway again, stopped a bus, arrived at another bus interchange, caught a bus to Quilotoa and we were told it’s one town away from our accommodation in Chugchilan and we would be able to catch a taxi for $10.
 The bus actually stopped one town before Quilotoa therefore our taxi will be $20, but we managed to bargained it down to $12.